Mark Bradley (Gaelic footballer)

-Mark Bradley (born 1994/5) is a Gaelic footballer who plays for Killyclogher and the Tyrone county team.
-He is a playmaker, at corner-forward for his club, though in the half-forward line for his county.
+Mark Bradley (born 1994/5) is a Gaelic footballer who plays for Killyclogher and formerly of the Tyrone county team.
+He is a playmaker, at corner-forward for his club.

 Bradley won a Tyrone Senior Football Championship with his club in 2016.

 He won the 2015 All-Ireland Under-21 Football Championship and Ulster Under-21 Football Championship with his county.

 Bradley made his senior inter-county debut in a National Football League game against Dublin at Croke Park.

 He played in the 2018 All-Ireland Senior Football Championship Final, where he was the only change announced in advance from the semi-final.

 He spent a year abroad in 2019.
 During that time he played for Donegal Boston.